 One can only imagine the transformation that occurred in James’ heart after seeing Jesus resurrected.
 One can also imagine the strength of his faith in Jesus Christ as his Lord and Savior from that moment on.
 For the next couple of weeks, I hope you will join me on a journey, one that I believe will result in the personal growth of our faith as we take a look at this God-ordained letter.

-So, stay tuned for daily devotions, for an exciting service (online!) this coming Sunday, and regular communication from the church staff.
+So, watch for the daily devotions, for exciting Sunday services (online!), and regular communication from the church staff.
 This is a time when we need to stay connected!